 In many states, certain legal notices and other papers must be delivered in person.
 Also referred to as a “registered corporate agent” or “agent for service of process,” a registered agent fulfills this role.

 Registered agents are an essential point of contact between businesses and the Secretary of State.
 They’re designated by the businesses they represent to receive official papers on their behalf and direct them to the proper entities.
-Registered agents also handle service of process and other important materials, such as tax notices, and business registration renewal reminders.
+Registered agents also handle service of process (legal documents like lawsuits), along with other important materials such as tax notices and business registration renewal reminders.

 These professionals are also especially important resources for: